drklee3/COEN177L/lab1/README.md

       ┌────────┼────┐
       z        x    x      level 1 - 3 children each
  ┌────┼────┐  ┌┼┐  ┌┼┐
- a    b    x  xxx  xxx     level 2 - no children
+ a    b    x  xxx  xxx     level 2 - 0-3 children each depending on the node ┌┼┐  ┌┤ xxx  xx
-┌┼┐  ┌┤
-xxx  xx
 ```

 Most of the child processes create 3 further children similar to before, but the processes labeled `a` and `b` create 3 and 2 additional children respectively.
 Because the process "tree" is now unbalanced, we need to keep track of the process `z` which is `level == 1 && i == 0` which can be assigned to a `z` flag.
 This is used in level 2 to determine which child process we are currently on, along with the loop value `i`.
 Process `a` would be `z && level == 2 && i == 0`, while process `b` would be the same except with `i == 1`.